 While most cancer patients are older people (The median age at death of cancer patients between 2001 and 2005 was 73 years the death rates related to opiate overdose were highest among persons aged 35-54 years.

 So how many years do these diseases take away from a person’s life?

 Cancer: 15.5 years

 Opiate addiction: 18.3 years

 It is not the same to lose your father when he is 65 than when he is 35.
-It is not the same to lose your grandmother than to lose your daughter.
+It is not the same to lose your grandmother as to lose your daughter.
 The social impact has to be taken into account.
-And while the misuse of Ibogaine might kill 1 in 300 people, nearly half of all heroin addicts will die of drug related problems.
+And while the misuse of Ibogaine might kill 1 in 300 people, nearly half of all heroin addicts will die of drug-related problems.

 Minimizing the risks

-The estimate number on the death rate with the use of Ibogaine can be diminished by doing mainly three things right.
+The estimated number on the death rate with the use of Ibogaine can be diminished by doing mainly three things right.

 First: The use of pure (or pharmaceutical grade) Ibogaine, which means that the procedure and specific technology used to produce the substance are U.S. FDA compliant.

 Second: The implementation of a thorough health assessment before the treatment.